 How much you want to put into the bottle is hard to say exactly – you can fill it up a few inches, three-fourths, half full –it depends on how “busy” you may want for the resulting bottle art to be.
 Personally half-full is enough for me; I feel that “less is more” and the effects are more relaxing overall than a more “busy” bottle filled up with stuff.

 Step Three: Add the Oil

 Fill up the bottle with oil of your choice…try to let it flow close to the top but leave a little room right below the “neck” part of the bottle (where the lid when capped on will conceal it) This will allow there to be enough room for the objects to move around freely as you tip it back and forth, but not have obvious gaps.

 You may have guessed I was going to say “now glue it on” but don’t…not yet.
 Cap your bottle and gently shake it a little, get a feel for how the objects are going to “perform”.
 You may find that you want to put in a few more objects, or add different color objects to make it more interesting.

 At some point before the glue phase I decided to add a little glitter for a nice special effect….I had to go easy on it, though, as a little glitter goes a long way, especially in these smaller tubes I used here!
 I ended up pouring some of the glittery oil into the next bottle to thin it out a little.

 Test out your bottle a few times, shake it a little bit (while keeping the cap on snugly but not too tight) Be sure you will be satisfied overall.

 Now attach the cap and twist it on firmly.
-Curing time may vary, but I left my bottle alone for about a day before I picked them up to try out.
+Curing time may vary, but I left my bottle alone for about a day before I picked it up to try ‘er out.

 Congrats, you officially have learned how to make a sensory bottle for your personal enjoyment!
+Enjoy!